 - Alan Chadwick had a distinguished career in the theater before turning his attentions exclusively to horticulture.
 The theater was the one great love of his life, and in fact, he sacrificed his inheritance for it.
 At the tender age of twenty-one, Alan informed his father, the Duke of Pudlestone, that he had decided on a career in the theater.
 His father, eighty-four years-old at the time, calmly replied that the theater was no place for a gentleman, and that if Alan insisted along those lines, then he would simply be disowned.
 Alan thought very seriously on the question for a week or so, then firmly made up his mind.
 He loaded his Irish Wolfhound into his Rolls-Royce, drove to London, and never looked back.
 We here present a collection of photographs and reviews from Alan's performances during the time that he acted with the National Theatre Company in South Africa.
 Some apprentices even remember seeing Alan performing in productions of Shakespeare at the University of California in Santa Cruz during the early days.

 - Because so many resources about Alan Chadwick are available on the internet, we here at Alan-Chadwick.org work tirelessly to keep our readers up to date on those materials (see here, for example).
 We also do our best to help readers decide which of those resources are reliable, and which are laden with errors, personal biases, or historical revisionism.
 Even after the lapse of forty years, some people persist in their attempts to impugn Alan's legacy as a justification for their own roles in the dirty politics of the day.
-As a case in point, we here offer two strongly contrasting points of view on "A Golden Time in the Garden" at Santa Cruz, where Alan made the first and finest of his teaching gardens in the United States..
+As a case in point, we here offer two strongly contrasting points of view on "A Golden Time in the Garden" at Santa Cruz, where Alan made the first, and possibly the finest, of his teaching gardens in the United States.